cdnnnn/cdn/file.md

 // Extra breathing room between sortHeader and the date filter, now that
 // both live in the title row together (beyond the row's base 8px gap).
-.dateFilterTitleRow {
-  margin-left: 16px;
-}

-// Row 2 — status filter + actions toolbar
+// Row 2 — status filter + actions toolbar, right-aligned
 .filterBarRow {
   display: flex;
   align-items: center;
+  justify-content: flex-end;
   flex-wrap: wrap;
   gap: 10px;
   width: 100%;
+}

+// Small vertical divider used to separate grouped controls (Sort By /
+// Date Range in the title row, Status / Actions in the filter row).
+.vSep {
+  width: 1px;
+  height: 18px;
+  background: var(--bdr2);
+  flex-shrink: 0;
 }

 // Groups the status filter and the actions toolbar together, with a